trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 Bodrag Utilities main interface
 ---------------------

-The Main Interface is the control center of all the suites applications.
+The <strong>Main Interface</strong> is the control center of all the suites applications.
 It is structured on six categories: overview, optimization, clean, protection, fix & repair and other tools.

 ### image-1